deltaquebec/sentiment_imdb_reviews/README.md

     clean.append(i)
 ```

-Some visualization tasks ask for data in _toto_, so the total training dataframe, the positive dataframe, and the negative dataframes get joined into respective continuous texts, which are delineated so that tokens can be accessed and analyzed.
+Some visualization tasks ask for data in _toto_, so the total training dataframe, the positive dataframe, and the negative dataframe get joined into respective continuous texts, which are delineated so that tokens can be accessed and analyzed.

 ```
 tot=' '.join(train_data[11])